Technology-Notes/Distributed-Systems-Complete/README.md

 ![](https://raw.githubusercontent.com/agsrc/dist-sys-practice/master/images/app_arch.PNG)

 ### Manage users
-> create an Amazon Cognito user pool to manage your users' accounts.
+> Create an Amazon Cognito user pool to manage your users' accounts.

-> deploy pages that enable customers to register as a new user, verify their email address, and sign into the site.
+> Deploy pages that enable customers to register as a new user, verify their email address, and sign into the site.

 Pool Id: us-west-2_QwfIuQsvA
 607gktk0nr9leupbrn5c6nhsiu